 As Geography is a diverse and topical subject that looks at a number of areas from around the world and the issues they face, there are opportunities to develop ethics and morals when looking at the development levels of areas and how they should be managed as well as looking at the well being and quality of life to those that call these areas home.
 We also aim to help our students gain a greater sense of the world around them and their place within it.

-Supports progression to A Level – the compulsory and optional topic content provides the opportunity to lay foundations of knowledge and understanding that can be further developed at A Level whilst the Geographical and Fieldwork skills developed can be applied to a wide range of jobs and apprenticeships
+GCSE Geography supports progression to A Level – the compulsory and optional topic content provides the opportunity to lay foundations of knowledge and understanding that can be further developed at Geography A Level.
+Whilst the Geographical and Fieldwork Skills developed can also be applied to a wide range of jobs and apprenticeships, as well as other courses of study.

 Your teacher will be happy to share knowledge of linked professions with you.